 Every roast has a different size and thickness, so it’s impossible to say exactly how long you’re going to need to cook the roast to perfect done-ness.
 The standard you’re going for is an internal temperature of 145 degrees.
 This is the temperature at which pork is ideally cooked and safe to eat.

 Measure the internal temperature of the roast with a meat thermometer, and start checking at around the 50 minute mark.
-We have a simple tutorial on How To Use A Cooking Thermometer if you need any help with that.
+We have a simple tutorial on How To Use An Instat-Read Thermometer if you need any help with that.
 As you gain experience cooking pork roasts, you’ll probably be able to start judging based on the size and thickness of your roast whether it’s going to be closer to the 50 minute or 80 minute mark.
 But to start out, check at 50 minutes and go from there.

 Remove Roast, Let Settle, and Serve The Pork Loin

 Once your meat thermometer measures the acceptable temperature, take the roast out of the oven and give it some time to settle.
 You’ll want to leave it alone, covered in foil for about 15 minutes, while the meat finishes cooking internally and the juices settle.
 This might make the total cooking time a bit longer, but it's definitely worth it.

 Once you’ve allowed the meat to sit for 15 minutes, slice it width-wise into slices of anywhere from 1/4 inch to 1/2 inch, depending on your tastes.
 Serve to your family or guests.
 A three pound roast should produce around six servings of delicious and tender pork.